Mother changing her babies nappy

 Gently hold the vaginal folds apart and wipe downwards with a soft nappy liner or cotton wool ball soaked in warm water.
 Treated cleansing wipes are unnecessary and can often aggravate the delicate skin and mucosa.

-Change nappies every three to four hours around feed time.
+Changing nappies every three to four hours around feed time.
 This will avoid urine burning delicate skin from being in contact too long.

 Always wipe the vaginal area in a downward direction to avoid urinary infections from faecal contamination wiped into the short urethra.

 Some baby girls will have a pseudo-menstruation which is a small blood streaked mucous discharge from the vagina during the first six weeks.
-This is normal and needs wiping away at nappy change time.
+This is normal and needs wiping away at nappy changing time.

 When wiping baby boys, gently lift up the scrotum, then wipe.

 Baby boys, who are not circumcised, do not need to have the foreskin at the tip of the penis pulled back to clean.
 A bath every few days or ‘top and tail’ wash daily will keep this area clean.
-Boys will start playing with themselves and pulling back the foreskin at approximately 12 months old.
+Boys will start playing with themselves and pulling back the foreskin at approximately 12 months of age.
 This is a normal part of discovering themselves.

 As your baby boy gets older encourage the importance of gently pulling back the foreskin to prevent a wild spray while toileting and for general hygiene.